What Is AI Reputation Management? Definition, Framework, and Key Components

 Third, better review responses can increase the percentage of prospects who choose the business.
 An authentic, helpful, and relevant response does not just acknowledge the past customer.
 It helps persuade the future one.

-Why AI Reputation Management Matters Now
+Why AI Reputation Management Matters Now for Customer Acquisition and Local Search

-This category matters because customer decision-making has become more public.
+Reputation management matters because customer decision-making has become more public.

 That means reputation is not just something to protect.
 It is something that helps shape demand.